-Some harbor seals were killed by the EVOS, at least in PWS (Frost et al 1994) In August and September 1989, ADF&G flew aerial surveys of harbor seals in oiled and unoiled areas of central and eastern PWS Results of those surveys were compared to earlier surveys of the same haul-outs conducted in 1983, 1984, and 1988 Before the EVOS, counts in oiled and unoiled areas of PWS were declining at a similar rate, about 12% per year From 1988 to 1989, however, there was a 43% decline in counts of seals at oiled sites compared to 11% at unoiled sites Other studies conducted as part of the EVOS damage assessment program showed that seals in oiled areas became coated with oil (Lowry et al 1994) Many oiled seals acted sick and lethargic for the first few months after the spill Tests of bile and tissues showed that oiled seals were metabolizing petroleum compounds (Frost et al 1994) Microscopic examination indicated that some oiled seals had brain damage that would likely have interfered with important functions such as breathing, swimming, diving, and feeding (Spraker et al 1994) It was estimated that approximately 300 seals died because of the EVOS (Frost et al 1994) Hoover-Miller et al (2000) disputed the mortality estimate of Frost et al (1994), but they admit that the spill had effects on harbor seals and do not provide an alternative estimate of mortality derived from intensive aerial surveys conducted by NMFS, is 29,175 (Ferrero et al 2000) Although the methods used to derive the two estimates were very different and they are not directly comparable, the difference does suggest that a large decline in harbor seal numbers has occurred in the GOA
+Some harbor seals were killed by the EVOS, at least in PWS (Frost et al. 1994) In August and September 1989, ADF&G flew aerual surveys of harbor seals in oiled and unoiled areas of central and eastern PWS Results of those surveys were compared to earlier surveys of the same haul-outs conducted in 1983, 1984, and 1988 Before the EVOS, counts in oiled and unoiled areas of PWS were declining at a similar rate, about 12 percent per year From 1988 to 1989, however, there was a 43 percent decline in counts of seals at oiled sites compared to 11 percent at unoiled sites Other studies conducted as part of the EVOS damage assessment program showed that seals in oiled areas became coated with oil (Lowry et al 1994) Many oiled seals acted sick and lethargic for the first few months after the spill Tests of bile and tissues showed that oiled seals were metabolizing petroleum compounds (Frost et al 1994) Microscopic examination indicated that some oiled seals had brain damage that would likely have interfered with important functions such as breathing, swimming, diving, and feeding (Spraker et al 1994) It was estimated that approximately 300 seals died because of the EVOS (Frost et al 1994) Hoover-Miller et al. (2000) disputed the mortality estimate of Frost et al. (1994), but they admit that the spill had effects on harbor seals and do not provide an alternative estimate of mortality

-Harbor seals are one of the most common marine mammals in the EVOS GOA region In 1973, ADF&G estimated there were about 125,000 in this region based on harvest data, observed densities of seals, and the amount of available habitat (Pitcher 1984) The most recent population estimate for the GOA harbor seal stock,
+Harbor seals are one of the most common marine mammals in the EVOS GOA region In 1973, ADF&G estimated there were about 125,000 in this region based on harvest data, observed densities of seals, and the amount of available habitat (Pitcher 1984) The most recent population estimate for the GOA harbor seal stock, derived from intensive aerial surveys conducted by NMFS, is 29,175 (Ferrero et al